orbitalquark/textadept/docs/manual.md

 ("\r\n") by default on Windows, and LF ('\n') on all other platforms.
 You can manually change the line ending mode using the "Buffer > EOL Mode" menu.

+Textadept attempts to auto-detect a file's indentation settings, but it is a very rudimentary
-Textadept does not attempt to auto-detect a file's indentation.
-The default indentation setting is a tab representing 8 spaces, but you can specify your preferred indentation settings globally, and on a language-specific basis.
+check: if any non-blank line starts with a tab, then tabs are used; otherwise, for the first non-blank line that starts with two or more spaces, that number of spaces is used.
+(Files with mixed indentation are more prone to having their indentation settings incorrectly detected.)
+If Textadept cannot detect a file's indentation, the default setting is a tab representing 8 spaces.
+However, you can specify your preferred indentation settings globally, and on a language-specific basis.
 For example, in your *~/.textadept/init.lua*:

+	-- Disallow auto-detection of indentation.
+	io.detect_indentation = false

 	-- Default indentation settings for all buffers. buffer.use_tabs = false